andycann44/aim2build-app/AIM2BUILD_LOCKED.md

 - color_id=0 valid
 - Printed parts are distinct part_nums
 - No family / canonical collapsing at runtime
+## Inventory (LOCKED)
+- Legacy `/api/inventory/add` is temporarily allowed as a migration bridge.
+  All new work must use canonical endpoints.

+- Inventory source of truth is the database table:
+  `user_inventory_parts` in `aim2build_app.db`
+- `/api/inventory/parts` and `/api/inventory/parts_with_images`
+  MUST read from `user_inventory_parts`
+- Legacy per-user JSON inventory files are deprecated and MUST NOT be used by inventory read endpoints

 3) Canonical endpoints (ONLY inventory mutation APIs)
 - POST /api/inventory/add-canonical